 Fetching is the act of grabbing the changes from a remote repo, but not merging them in.
 You'll use

-fetch when you're preparing to update your master branch to be in line with the original project.
+fetch when you're preparing to update your main branch to be in line with the original project.

 A fork is a copy of the original project that lives on your GitHub account.
 You clone your fork locally and it allows you to work on the project without affecting the original.
 Forks remain attached to the original project which allows you to submit pull requests with changes you'd like to see merged into the original project.
 You can also keep your fork updated by fetching updates from the original project repo.

 Git is the actual free and open source distributed version control system that you're using locally to work with your repo.